 These petite Kuih Bangkit Sago and Tapioca Flours have a lighter texture while still holding its shape.
-Also nice crunch and great flavor.
+It has a nice crunch and great flavor.

 For a long time, people were not interested in making traditional Nyonya delicacies because they can be difficult and time consuming to make.
 As such, many family treasured recipes are lost because the old matriarchs who committed them to memory passed away without writing them down and passing it on to the next generation.
 However, with more and more food blogs trying to document these recipes, it appears that there is a popular resurgence of traditional cookies such as Kuih Bangkit.
 This in itself is a good thing but it does mean that we sometimes have to recreate the recipe from scratch and by trial and error.